Hiking the Kaʻena Point Trail & Pillbox on the North Shore of Oʻahu, Hawaiʻi

 North Shore

-Considering everything mentioned above, the North Shore side of Kaʻena Point still has a ton to offer.
+Considering everything mentioned above, the North Shore of Kaʻena Point still has a ton to offer that the West Side does not.

-Furthermore, I generally consider the North Shore to be a safer place to park.
-While that doesn’t mean that the West Side is for some reason unsafe, it just means that break-ins do happen on Oʻahu, which generally occurs to people who are careless about leaving bags and valuables visible in their vehicle.
+For one, I generally consider the North Shore to be a safer place to park.
+Now, that doesn’t mean the that West Side is inherently unsafe, but break-ins do happen on Oʻahu, typically to people who leave bags or valuables visible in their vehicles.

-Finally, the North Kaʻena Point Trail generally has a much higher chance at coming across a Hawaiian Monk Seal because there just aren’t as many suitable places for Monk Seals to beach themselves on the West Side.
+Finally, the North Kaʻena Point Trail generally has a much higher chance of encountering a Hawaiian Monk Seal because there simply aren’t as many suitable places for them to beach themselves on the West Side.
+That said, the North Kaʻena Point Trail passes numerous beaches on the way out to the point, all of which are great places to look for Monk Seals prior to the predator-proof fence at the end of the hike.

 North Kaʻena Point Trailhead Parking

 Parking for the Kaʻena Point Trail on the North Shore is located in either one of two parking areas at the very of Farrington Highway.
-This is also where the road ends and the 4WD access road begins.
+This is also where the pavement ends and the Kaʻena Point Access Road begins.

-Out of caution, consider the Kaʻena Point Trailhead to be a high-crime area for petty theft, meaning you should never leave visible bags or anything valuable in your car.
+Out of caution, consider either Kaʻena Point Trailhead to be a high-crime area for petty theft, meaning you should never leave visible bags or anything valuable in your car.

 My Hawaiʻi Hiking Checklist